 In this article, I want to go into great detail and tell you about the best basketball socks on the market.
-Read on - you don't want to make the same mistake I did!
+Read on - you don't want to make the same mistake I did.

 There are a lot of things to consider when looking for the perfect basketball socks.
-In the following paragraphs I want to sum up the most important ones:
+In the following paragraphs I want to sum up the most important ones.

 Material of Nike Hyper Elite

 This comes down to personal preferences, but I like my basketball socks to be a little thicker than my usual everyday socks.
-I have rather narrow feet, so thicker material helps me to improve the fit of my shoes.
-This means that my feet slide less inside the shoes which not only helps to avoid blisters but also makes quick basketball moves much more comfortable!
+I have rather narrow feet, so thicker material helps me to improve the fit of my shoes.My feet slide less inside the shoes, which not only helps to avoid blisters, but also makes quick basketball moves much more comfortable.

 Of course, if you have very wide feet and you already have a hard time getting into your shoes you might want to look towards thinner socks like the Nike Cotton Cushion.

 There was a time when players wore long tube socks all the way up to the knees.
 But, these socks are completely out of fashion now and have been replaced by modern compression pants.

 This leaves you with the decision whether you want to wear crew cut socks up to the middle of the shins, mid cut socks just above the ankle, or the low cut style, which makes your socks almost invisible.

 This is mostly a fashion decision, but some like the added compression of crew cut socks.
 Another reason to choose crew cut socks is when you wear an ankle brace and want to avoid unnecessary friction.